 Absolutely.
 I can go on all day, too.

-On a point of order, Sinn Féin does not make promises that we do not keep.
+On a point of order, Sinn Féin does not make promises that it does not keep.

 We keep every commitment that we make.
 That-----